• Skip to primary navigation

 Print Pin Rate

 Baking Linzer cookies is a delicious holiday tradition in Austria, where they originated.
-These buttery and soft sandwich cookies have been a favorite for centuries because of their sweet taste and delicate texture.
-Although they are considered Christmas cookies, they are usually enjoyed all year round!
+These buttery and soft sandwich cookies are popular for centuries for their sweet taste and tender texture.
+Although they're considered Christmas cookies, they're usually enjoyed all year round!

 Ingredients